AdreanOHalloran/react-expense-tracker/README.md

 1. Import Globalcontext and transaction state into Balance.js.
 2. Get each amount of transaction using a map function and then a reduce function to get the total.
+3. Import Globalcontext and transaction state into IncomeExpenses.js
+4. Get the total of income and expenses.
+Use a filter/reduce function.

+## Step 5

+1. Dipatch a DELETE_TRANSACTION action from the GlobalState to the App Reducer.
+It's a function with id as param.
+Pass the function to the GlobalContext.Provider so that context has access to it.
+2. In app Reducer add the action type and filter by the id
+3. Import Global Context etc. to Transaction.js.
+Get the deleteTransaction from the GlobalContext.
+Use function to delete transaction from the button
+4. Add Transaction:

+- Create an action in global state.
+Complete the steps as with deleteTransaction
+- Add it to App Reducer.
+Use a spread operator
+- Import it to AddTransaction.js.
+Add an onSubmit on form.
+Make it into its own function.
+Send a new transaction (Need to generate a randomId).
+Set component state to blank.

+5. Remove initial state from Global Context once this is all done.
+Not PR'd